LafeLabs/picrust/README.md

 ## Use Cases

- - music and art publication/distribution in venues like bars, art galleries, and coffee shops
+ - music and art publication/distribution in venues like bars, art galleries, and coffee shops(artists compensated by venues to produce content)
- - medical literature .pdf's in a medical waiting room
+ - medical literature .pdf's in medical waiting rooms
- -
+ - local web pages shared from server to server of local organizations, people, places, businesses, artists, etc.(local web)
+ - local classifieds and personals ads
+ - media for exchange of physical goods: share, give away, buy, and sell crafts, technology, food, locally made goods and unwanted objects, facilitate upcycling
+ - local financial markets, moderating deals between physically local business people
+ - music sharing in religious communities
+ - local plant, animal, fungus, soil, weather and water knowledge sharing
+ - creating foundational documents for local organizations whose existence is primarily on these local wifi-based networks

+Scroll down to see how to install the PI CRUST server on a machine.
+If many people will use a server, we want something like a [Raspberry Pi](https://www.raspberrypi.org/) that is dedicated for this purpose.

+The main page of the PI CRUST server is just a simple list of links:

 ![](https://raw.githubusercontent.com/LafeLabs/picrust/main/readme-images/picrust.png)

 ![](https://raw.githubusercontent.com/LafeLabs/picrust/main/readme-images/localweb.png)